-Any student found in violation of the Code of Conduct has the right to appeal his/her case.
-In cases heard by the Residence Life Council, the Hall Director or the Residence Life Director appeals will be heard by the Dean of Students.
-In cases heard by the Council on Student Welfare or the Dean of Students, appeals will be heard by the Vice President Council.
-The Vice President Council is composed of the Vice President for Academic Affairs (chair) and one other Vice President.
+Any student found in violation of the Code of Conduct has the right to appeal their case.
+In cases heard by the Hall Director or the Residence Life Council, appeals will be heard by the Residence Life Director.
+In cases heard by the Residence Life Director, appeals will be heard by the Vice President for Student Life/Dean of Students.
+In cases heard by the Council on Student Welfare or the Vice President for Student Life/Dean of Students, appeals will be heard by the Vice President Council is composed of the Vice President for Academic Affairs (chair) and one other Vice President (other than the VP for Student Life).

-If a student wishes to appeal a decision he/she must submit a written appeal within three days (72 hours) after the student has been notified of the decision.
+If a student wishes to appeal a decision, they must submit a written appeal within three days (72 hours) after the student has been notified of the decision.
 Appeals will be heard based on the following: